unraid/docs/docs/unraid-os/using-unraid-to/customize-your-experience/multi-language-support.md

 # Multi-language support

 Unraid supports multiple languages in the WebGUI, making it more accessible for users worldwide.
-Starting with Unraid 6.9, you can easily download and switch between language packs to use Unraid OS in your preferred language.
+You can easily download and switch between language packs to use Unraid OS in your preferred language.

 You can install and use Unraid in any of the following languages: